open-xchange/appsuite-middleware/com.openexchange.database.migration.ox/doc/examples/README.txt

 implementation of CustomPrecondition will help you to define conditions that have to be true to get the defined change executed.

-Both example implementations will update the table 'login2context' table to have the column 'login_info' a type of varchar(255) instead of varchar(128).
+The example implementation will update the table 'login2context' table to have the column 'login_info' a type of varchar(255) instead of varchar(128).

-- ExampleCustomSqlChange:
+- ExampleCustomSqlChange: Example java class how to execute SQL statements
-- ExampleCustomTaskChange:

 - custom.changelog.xml:
 	Shows how to include one of the java classes mentioned above.
 The given filename has to be provided by calling